ianstormtaylor/slate/docs/concepts/plugins.md

 ### The Editor Plugin

 Plugins are so central to Slate's architecture, that the properties of the [`<Editor>`](../reference/components/editor.md) that allow you to add custom functionality (eg. `onKeyDown` or `onPaste`) are actually implemented as a plugin too.
-All of those properties actually just create an implicity, top-priority plugin that gets added at the beginning of the editor's plugin stack.
+All of those properties actually just create an implicitly, top-priority plugin that gets added at the beginning of the editor's plugin stack.
 But you'd never even know it!

 _To learn more, check out the [`<Editor>` component reference](../reference/components/editor.md)._